IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 The ibc-js SDK will abstract the details of the REST calls away.
 This allows us to use dot notation to call our GoLang functions (such as `chaincode.invoke.init_marble(args)`).

-#Application Communication Flow
+###Application Communication Flow

 ![](/doc_images/comm_flow.png)

 1. The user will interact with our Node.js application in their browser.
 1. This client side JS code will open a websocket to the backend Node.js application.
 The client JS will send messages to the backend when the user interacts with the site.
 1. The backend Node.js will send HTTP requests (via the SDK) to a blockchain peer to carry out the user's actions.
 1. The peer will communicate to its chaincode container at its leisure.
-Note that the previous HTTP request was really a 'submission' of chaincode to be run, it will actually run at a later date (usually milliseconds).
+Note that the previous HTTP request was really a 'submission' of chaincode to be run.
+It will actually run at a later date (usually milliseconds).
 1. The cc container will carry out the desired operation and record it to the ledger. ie create/transfer a marble.

-#Context Clues
+###Context Clues
 There are 3 distinct parts/worlds that you need to keep straight.
 They should be thought of as isolated environments that communicate over HTTP.
 This walk through will jump from one to another as we setup and explain each part.
 It's important to identify which part is which.
 There are certain keywords and context clues to help you identify one from another.

 1. The Chaincode Part - This is GoLang code that runs on/with a peer on your blockchain network.
-Also called `cc`.
+Also, called `cc`.
 Anything blockchain happens here.
 1. The Client Side JS Part - This is JavaScript code running in the user's browser.
 User interaction code happens here.
 1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
 Sometimes referred to as our `node` or `server` code.
 Functions as the glue between the user and our blockchain.